ChilliCream/graphql-platform/README.md

 Console.WriteLine(executor.Execute("{ foo }").ToJson());
 ```

-In order to set up a GraphQL HTTP endpoint, Hot Chocolate comes with an ASP.net core middleware.
+In order to set up a GraphQL HTTP endpoint, Hot Chocolate comes with an ASP .Net core middleware.

 Create a new project with the web template that comes with your dotnet CLI.